Sesquilinear form: Informal introduction

 where $\overline{w}_i$ denotes the complex conjugate of $w_i ~.$ This product may be generalized to situations where one is not working with an orthonormal basis for C^{n}, or even any basis at all.
 By inserting an extra factor of $i$ into the product, one obtains the skew-Hermitian form, defined more precisely, below.
 There is no particular reason to restrict the definition to the complex numbers; it can be defined for arbitrary rings carrying an antiautomorphism, informally understood to be a generalized concept of "complex conjugation" for the ring.

 Convention

 Conventions differ as to which argument should be linear.
 In the commutative case, we shall take the first to be linear, as is common in the mathematical literature, except in the section devoted to sesquilinear forms on complex vector spaces.
 There we use the other convention and take the first argument to be conjugate-linear (i.e. antilinear) and the second to be linear.
 This is the convention used mostly by physicists and originates in Dirac's bra–ket notation in quantum mechanics.
+It is also consistent with the definition of the usual (Euclidean) product of $w,z\in\mathbb C^n$ as $w^*z$.

 In the more general noncommutative setting, with right modules we take the second argument to be linear and with left modules we take the first argument to be linear.